 Healthcare organizations have to meet regulatory compliances to handle technology.
 Hence, the role of cybersecurity becomes critical.
 Cyber attackers target healthcare organizations because high-value information is available to them belonging to the patients.
 Secondly, a ransomware attack can cripple several critical healthcare-related functionalities, thereby leading to the loss of lives.
 In other cases, attackers can extort ransom and get away with it.

 Types of Cyberattacks

-Phishing - Phishing refers to malicious links sent via email to unsuspecting users.
+- Phishing - Phishing refers to malicious links sent via email to unsuspecting users.
 In the healthcare sector, phishing attacks are widespread.
-The medical staff is too busy to notice, and patients are stressed that leads to clicking malicious links inadvertently.
+The medical staff is too busy to notice, and patients are stressed which leads to clicking malicious links inadvertently.
 It gives the attacker access to sensitive information.

 Internet of Things (IoT) attacks